top of page

 Hulhumale

-There is on resort/hotel that is located close to the airport, it is called Hulhule Island Resort and although alcohol is illegal in the Maldives, there is a loophole that allows foreigners to purchase alcohol from this hotel.
+There is one resort/hotel that is located close to the airport, it is called Hulhule Island Resort and although alcohol is illegal in the Maldives, there is a loophole that allows foreigners to purchase alcohol from this hotel.

 Guraidhoo